Ralphap/webserver/README.md

 pip install -r requirements.txt

-run python3 manage.py test to start the functional test, make sure open different terminal to where you deployed webserver image
+run python3 manage.py test

+This starts the functional test, make sure open different terminal to where you deployed webserver image

 if ok come back test has passed